nik-hed/time_to_insulin/README.md

 # time_to_insulin
-Does time to insulin for a meal change the time not in range after meal or does it matter if i take the insulin before or after meal?
+**Does it matter if i take insulin before or after meal?**

-Having type 1 diabetes (https://en.wikipedia.org/wiki/Type_1_diabetes), you want to maximize the time in range TIR (https://diabetes.org/about-diabetes/devices-technology/cgm-time-in-range in my case blood glucose levels between 4-10).
+Having type 1 diabetes (https://en.wikipedia.org/wiki/Type_1_diabetes), you want to maximize the time in range TIR (https://diabetes.org/about-diabetes/devices-technology/cgm-time-in-range).
+Which in my case is blood glucose levels between 4-10.
 When eating, you need to take insulin in order to minmize the increase of blood glucose, not doing so will push the blood glucose to not in range (NIR).
-It is said that the insulin should be taken before meal, in order to test weither it matter or not I had the same meal 26 times and tried to take the insulin both before and after meal.

-the meal has the following Nutrional content:
+The meal had the following nutrional content:

 | Type  | Amount |
 | ------------- | ------------- |